Fort Boonesborough Things To Do

 Three picnic shelters (one with rest rooms), tables, grills and a playground are located throughout the park for a perfect picnic outing.

-A junior Olympic-size swimming pool features a water slide, misty fountain, and children’s area.
-A sand beach is available for sunbathing.
+A junior Olympic-size swimming pool features a fountain and a baby pool.
 While at the pool enjoy your favorite treats from the snack bar!
+Lifeguard protected.

 •$8 adults, $5 children (6 to 12) Admission to Kentucky River Museum is included